WaterFutures/EPyT-Flow/docs/tut.scenarios.rst

 EPyT-Flow comes with set of popular benchmark water distribution networks already included.
-These networks are, if necessary, downloaded and wrapped inside a :class:`~epyt_flow.simulation.scenario_config.ScenarioConfig` instance, so that they can directly be passed to :class:`~epyt_flow.simulation.scenario_simulator.WaterDistributionNetworkScenarioSimulator`.
+These networks are, if necessary, downloaded and wrapped inside a :class:`~epyt_flow.simulation.scenario_config.ScenarioConfig` instance, so that they can directly be passed to :class:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator`.

 Also note that in some cases (i.e. Hanoi and L-TOWN) a predefined sensor placement can be included as well.